skills/hello-github-actions/README.md

 ### :keyboard: Activity: Merge your workflow file

-1. Merge the pull request from branch `emoji-workflow`
+1. Merge the pull request from branch `emoji-workflow`.
-1. Delete your `emoji-workflow` branch (optional)
+1. Delete your `emoji-workflow` branch (optional).
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>